One time, I tried to make a knit rug I made using a piece of vintage fabric. It turned out great!

 How Much Sisal/Jute Should You Order?

-One common material was closer to my price range though: the much-loved woven carpet material Sisal.
-Sisal’s like Jute, but often a little coarser I think some would say.
-Home Depot had some affordable options for long lengths of sisal, but nothing I found could compared to the pricing of 1/4″ sisal rope on amazon.com (aff link).
-Sold in rolls 100-feet long for only $3.85/each, I could save more than $7 per roll over what I saw at Home Depot, so I bought 6.
-Shipping for one roll was pushing $7 (it wasn’t Amazon Prime-eligible) but adding 5 more rolls to my order only bumped my total shipping to $11.72, making my total order (and my total to-be carpet runner) only $34.62.
+In 2012, 100-feet sold for $3.85.
+This meant I could save more than $7 per roll over what I saw at Home Depot, so I bought 6.
+Shipping for one roll was $7 (not Prime-eligible) but adding 5 more rolls to my order only bumped my total shipping to $11.72, making my total order (and my total to-be carpet runner) only $34.62.
 I purchased 600 feet in total.

 Really, that’s a lot of rope.
 600 feet, yo.

-See how bulky the needles are, and how chunky the rope is?
+See how bulky the needles are and how chunky the rope is?
 It was difficult to maneuver such large needles.
-To give you a better visual, I was basically pinning the needles to either side of my waist, and then manually feeding the rope to knit each piece by hand, loop by loop.
-There was not a lot of flailing needle movement, in case you were curious as to how I wielded a set of 24″ needles on the couch comfortably.
+To give you a better visual, I would pin the needles to either side of my waist, and then manually feed the rope to knit each piece by hand, loop by loop.
+There was not a lot of flailing needle movement necessary, in case you were curious as to how I wielded a set of 24″ needles on the couch comfortably.

-If you look really closely in this next picture (click to enlarge, if you wish), you’ll see one of the ends where the two spools of sisal were knotted together.
+If you look really closely at this next picture, you’ll see one of the ends where the two spools of sisal are knotted together.
 It’s not obvious on its own at all, but also can be tucked right into the weave to be completely invisible.

 To dispel rumors of it being too rough to walk on, it’s perfectly comfortable.
 The knit texture, if nothing else, is amazingly like a foot massage.

 Make anything inspired and fun with common rope lately?